-When a magnitude 6.3 earthquake scored an almost direct hit on Christchurch in February, I discussed the possibility that rather than being a simple aftershock of the Darfield earthquake last September, it was an example of the earlier quake triggering activity on an already loaded adjacent fault.
+When a magnitude 6.3 earthquake scored an almost direct hit on Christchurch in February, I discussed the possibility that rather than being a simple aftershock of example of the earlier quake triggering activity on an already loaded adjacent fault.
 However, although I thought that this explanation was more consistent with the wider tectonic picture, it was a hypothesis – an informed guess – rather than a definitive statement.
 Without much better knowledge of the structures involved, and how much stress they had accumulated prior to the Darfield earthquake, it is difficult to say anything more definitive.
 So when Twitter pal shortstack81 pointed me to a recently published paper in Nature’s online Open Access journal, Scientific Reports, which concludes “that the Darfield earthquake contributed to promote the rupture of the Christchurch fault [their name for the fault that ruptured in February – NZ geoscientists seem to commonly refer to it as the Port Hills Fault]”, I had to take a closer look.
 Unfortunately, I’m not sure this paper provides any more information than we had already about the linkage between the two earthquakes.

 Italian seismologist Salvatore Stramondo and his colleagues mapped the deformation of the landscape around Christchurch in response to the Darfield earthquake in September 2010 by comparing before and after radar images, and calculated how stress was redistributed in the crust as a result of this deformation.
 Their calculations indicate that some of the largest stress changes occurred close to the rupture point of the Port Hills earthquake, and that these stress changes would have pushed the fault that generated it closer to failure.
 Whilst this is an interesting observation, apart from the technical details of the model used, this is not exactly a new result.
 Very similar stress calculations had already been made even before the Port Hills earthquake, and I included a figure that showed a stress increase near the rupture (from here) in my original post about the Port Hills earthquake in February.